 - a family favorite that even kids will love.

-- Noodles - you can use any noodles that you want.
-I usually use spaghetti because it's easy and inexpensive, but rice noodles, buckwheat noodles, or soba noodles also work well.
+- Noodles – you can use any noodles that you want.
+I usually use spaghetti because it’s easy and inexpensive, but rice noodles, buckwheat noodles, ramen noodles, or soba noodles also work well.
+See which brands of pasta are vegan.

 - Teriyaki Sauce - you can use a store-bought variety or easily make your own using my homemade vegan teriyaki sauce (my recipe has a gluten-free option if needed).
 Trader Joe's has a delicious Soyaki sauce that also works great in this recipe if you want to make it super easy.